 In 1980, Carlos cashed in his retirement plan and mortgaged his Florida home to take one more chance in setting up operations in the Dominican Republic with his son Carlos “Carlito” Fuente Jr. on board as his business partner.
 This move would ultimately to pay off, as it is in the Dominican Republic where Fuente operations have remained ever since and it is where the brand would finally secure international success and appeal.

 Today, the Fuente family refer to themselves as “the reigning family of premium cigars”.
-Considering their swelling list of accolades, as well as the cigar-buying public’s seemingly insatiable thirst for all things Fuente, this self-proclamation appears to be fully warranted.
+Considering their swelling list of accolades, as well as the cigar-buying public’s seemingly insatiable thirst for all things Fuente, this self-proclamation appears to be warranted.

 Among their most celebrated releases is the Don Carlos line.
-It is made by the charismatic Fuente patriarch Carlito, and is expertly crafted to honor his father aka “The Man”, who, through sheer will and dogged determination truly brought universal acclaim to the Arturo Fuente company.
+It is made by the charismatic present-day Fuente patriarch Carlito, and is expertly crafted to honor his father aka “The Man”, who, through sheer will and dogged determination truly brought universal acclaim to the Arturo Fuente company.

 Carlos Fuente Sr. passed away in August of 2016 at the age of 81.
 “I never cared about being the largest cigar manufacturer” he once said, “I only cared to be the best”.
 He was inducted into the Cigar Aficionado Hall of Fame in 1997.